herumi/bls/readme.md

     * -tags bn384
 * Support swap of G1 and G2
     * `make BLS_SWAP_G=1` then G1 is assigned to PublicKey and G2 is assigned to Signature.
-    * golang binding does not support this feature yet.
 * Build option without GMP
     * `make MCL_USE_GMP=0`
 * Build option without OpenSSL